 Duress Detection

 When someone is being coerced, their behavior changes.
-We read those signals in real time, distinguishing a willing user from a coerced one, before an irreversible transaction goes through.
+The behavioral map encodes these signals continuously — projecting every session along a stress and duress axis — so your fraud team can distinguish a willing user from a coerced one before an irreversible transaction goes through.

 Bot / Agent Detection